oracle-livelabs/pts/orcl-dbcs-19c/prepare/prepare.md

     - Enter PDB Name: PDB012
     - Unlock my PDB Admin account
-    - PDB Admin password: DatabaseCloud#22_
+    - PDB Admin password: Use the strong password written down in your notes.
-    - TDE wallet password of database: DatabaseCloud#22_
+    - TDE wallet password of database: Use the strong password written down in your notes.

 5. Wait until Create Pluggable Database operation is Complete (refresh page).
 Click on Database Details in the breadcrumb links at the top of the page.
 Click Pluggable Databases in the left menu at the bottom o the page.
 PDB012 is Available.